Tallaght murder: gardaí believe dead man clashed with killers in pub

 The 34-year-old married father of two young children remained in critical condition for two days before he was pronounced dead on Monday night.

-Mr Parsons sustained a litany of injuries consistent with a severe beating, with injuries to his head proving fatal.
+Mr Parsons sustained a litany of injuries consistent with a severe beating with the injuries to his head proving fatal.

 Gardaí believe people who were in the company of Dublin’s latest murder victim and his killers on Saturday night may be able to help bring those responsible to justice.

-Ahead of a fresh public appeal for information, which is set to be made on Tuesday, gardaí are confident people who were in the pub on Saturday can supply vital information.
+Ahead of a fresh public appeal for information which is set to be made on Tuesday, gardaí are confident people who were in the pub attended by Mr Parsons on Saturday can supply vital information.

 They also believe forensic evidence taken from the scene, the victim’s remains and his clothing will provide valuable information.